Sharanya-create/100-days-of-code/log.md

 **Thoughts**: following a you tube tutorial as I felt the udemy course was awful after the first two vedios.
 Though I completed it I didn't like it at all.

 **Link(s) to work**: --

+### Day 87: Reactjs date:11-8-2020

+**Today's Progress**: learnt some more react concepts,like stateful and stateless components.

+**Thoughts**: learnt basic concepts of react components like app.js is a component with other components that can be nested in it, class component must have render method returning html, functional component doesn't have render method but returns html.

+**Link(s) to work**: --